 I first encountered Lachambre’s work as a dancer in 2010 during the creation of JJ’s voices at Cullbergbaletten, where we embodied the emotional and dynamic shifts in Janis Joplin’s songs and voice in a one hour and twenty minute stage performance.
 Since then, Lachambre has remained unafraid and radical in his commitment to reformulating and transforming his artistic practice with an acute attention to the ethics of inviting the public into his works.
 This includes a natural shift from the traditional theater to other spaces, including museums and galleries, where he experiments with duration and audience engagement.

-If you walk into the Konsthall at Wanås in July you will meet three performers engaged in the fabrication of ambulatory spaces.
+If you walk into the Konsthall at Wanås in July you will meet four performers, Sophie Corriveau, Benoît Lachambre, Rachel Tess, and Andrew Turner, engaged in the fabrication of ambulatory spaces.
 Through meticulous floor and wall taping, they map out vectors of movement, sketching a multicolored, theatrical cartography that unfolds slowly over one month.
 The adhesive drawings come to life, influenced by the audience’s presence and movement.
 They constitute a visible memory of the actions it took to make them and the people who have passed through them.
 You can view the work from above, on the floor, or in motion guided by the performers.
 What you see in the beginning will have transformed completely by the end.

 – Rachel Tess, associate curator dance